What is audio mastering? How is it different than mixing?

 First, make sure you're as happy with your final mix as possible.
 Listen on your monitors, headphones, car stereo, etc and address as many problems as you can.
 The better the mix you send me, the better the end result will be!
 Leave yourself plenty of time in your budget for mixing.
 A rushed mix may leave you unsatisfied.

 Avoid compression, limiting or EQ on the master output of your final mix --unless you have mixed through this chain from the start, and it's essential to the sound & coherence of the mix.
 Also, make sure the master output isn't clipping.
 In fact, you should leave several dBs of headroom.
 You can, however, add a brickwall limiler (ex.
 L2, L3) on the Master buss/fader for "transient-peak-safety" (ex.
 Threshold of -1.0db, output ceiling of -0.3db).
-"For digital formats a mix peak level of -4 or -5 dBfs at 24 bit is sufficient to ensure good low-level resolution while preserving the headroom necessary for final dynamic and level adjustment ."
+It's usually recommended that mix peak level of -4 or -6 dBfs at 24 bit is enough to ensure good low-level resolution while maintaining enough headroom for the mastering stage.
+It's a bit more complicated than that, but that's a good start.
+What's important is that you don't over compress your mix and maintain good dynamics and crest factor.
+Having said that, it is possible to master a hot/loud mix (within reason).
+If you have any questions please feel free to contact your mastering engineer with any questions prior to your final mixdown.

 *** When you burn your mix files to a CD or DVD, please make sure that you create a DATA cd or DATA DVD, and not an audio CD with your mix files.
 You'd be surprised how often mix engineers make the mistake of creating an audio cd with the mix files.
 When you "create an audio CD" your CD creation software will convert (Nero, Roxio, Toast, etc) the DATA wav or aiff files into cd audio files.
 I can still work with an audio CD but it is preferred that I master from the unaffected DATA wav/aiff mix DATA files.
 So make sure you select the "Create DATA disc" option in your software.